aroberge/friendly-traceback-docs/docs/html/_sources/idle_repl.rst.txt

 the prompt is in blue as it is "printed"by friendly using the ``input()`` function.

-friendly's output within IDLE uses three different colours which, in the default IDLE them are as follow: black for Python code, red for anything else related to a traceback, and blue for everything else.
+Friendly's output within IDLE uses three different colours which, in the default IDLE theme are as follows: black for Python code, red for anything else related to a traceback, and blue for everything else.
 It also adopts IDLE's feature of highlighting the location of an error using a red background; however, unlike IDLE's itself, it does not do